Meu Corre

 From these interviews we found out that their main pain points were:

 • Financial instability: they suffer from a high unpredictability with their financial lives.
-This kind of work has many invisible operating costs: gas, maintenance, food, cell phone plan, insurance, etc. .
-Without knowing, they’re working as small companies but without the tools to support it.
-At the same time, some do have some financial organization, like tracking daily/weekly earning goals in pen and paper or simple spreadsheets, but they lack consistency and often forget to consider the costs.
+Their work has invisible operating costs: gas, maintenance, food, cell phone plan, insurance, etc. Without knowing, they’re working as small companies but without the tools to support it.

 • Rushed routines: their lives are extremely rushed, from having to take care of their families, long commutes to distant parts of the city where there’s more activity with delivery apps.
 At the same time, they often have to wait long times for restaurants to prepare the food and for the clients to pick it up.
+This leaves them without time to study or search for alternatives.

 journey